SmartAgentProtocol/SmartAgents/SmartAgentImprovementProposals(SIPs).md

 - A link to cryptographically validated external Smart Contracts or APIs.

-## Smart Agent Improvement Proposals In Development
+## Smart Agent Improvement Proposals Coded & Ready For Candidate Release
 - SIP #1.
 Connecting A Web3 Wallet

 Defines the Task Specific Prompt for the "open connect" code for the user to select a wallet to connect to their Smart Agent.